top of page

 What equipment do I need?

-You can use your own mobile phone if desired.
-Volunteers will also have mobile phones and tablets available at each stop if you prefer to use theirs.
+You can use your own mobile phone if desired. iPhones provide the most reliable service, however, Androids work too.
+The volunteers guides will also have mobile phones and tablets available if you prefer to use theirs.

 Do I have to download an app?

 No. The visualizations are all web-based.
-You may need to download an app depending on if and how you want to provide input and feedack on the projects.
+However, older phone may need to download an app.

 Is the tour ADA accessible?